flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 Indeed, after I mentioned 'Intel' it was a matter of time before I introduce the famous **x86**, its instruction set.

 The first form of x86 debuted with the release of the **Intel 8086** in 1978, a 16-bit CPU.
 Afterwards, the ISA has been constantly expanded with more instructions as more Intel CPUs were released (80186, 80286 and so on).
 Consequently, x86 started to fragment as more ground-breaking features were added (i.e. 'protected mode' and 'long mode').
-To tackle this, modern x86 applications commonly target the 80386 ISA (also referred as **IA-32** or **i386**) as a baseline, which among other things, operates in a 32-bit environment.
+To tackle this, modern x86 applications commonly target the 80386 ISA (also called **IA-32** or **i386**) as a baseline, which among other things, operates in a 32-bit environment.

 Subsequently, Intel enhanced the IA-32 with the use of **extensions**, meaning the new functions may or may not be included in an IA-32 CPU.
 Programs query the CPU to check if a specific enhancement is present.
 The Xbox's CPU includes two extensions:

 - **MMX** (Multimedia Extension): Adds 57 SIMD instructions and 8 64-bit registers (integers only) that can speed up vector operations.
-- **SSE** (Streaming SIMD extension): Another SIMD-type extension which addresses the criticism of MMX (lack of floating-point support and unable to use floating-point unit in parallel).
+- **SSE** (Streaming SIMD extension): Another SIMD-type extension that addresses the criticism of MMX (lack of floating-point support and unable to use floating-point unit in parallel).
 It adds 56 new instructions and eight 128-bit registers (called 'XMM') that hold four 32-bit `floats`.

-Good news is that since the console will always have the exact same CPU, programmers can optimise their code to exploit these extensions as they will always be present.
+The good news is that, since the console will always have the same CPU, programmers can optimise their code to exploit these extensions as they will always be present.
 {{% /inner_markdown %}}

 {{< /tab >}}